Why Unit Testing?

 What can you do to build better code and make the code that you already have better - so that you can deliver more software, faster?

 The bottom line?
 Your team is under a ton of pressure, and it feels like there’s no way out.
-Or is there?
-Let’s look at how software development works now, and how it could work a lot better.
+But is help possible?
+Let’s consider how software development often works now, and how it could work better.

-Most software today is coded, tested in an ad hoc fashion, then handed off to the QA team, which finds bugs and reports them to developers.
+Much software is coded, tested in an ad hoc fashion, then handed off to the QA team, which finds bugs and reports them to developers.
 But it wastes time and money to fix bugs so late in the process.
 Industry research shows that the cost to fix a defect jumps by an order of magnitude at each phase of the software lifecycle.
-That means fixing a bug in QA can cost 100 times more than fixing it in development.
+That means it can cost up to 100 times more to find and fix a bug when QA is testing vs. when developers are unit testing.
 This inefficient workflow makes software late and expensive.

 Source: Applied Software Measurement, Capers Jones, 1996